fboechats/MiniSeller/README.md

 MiniSeller reflects how I think about frontend engineering:

-* Shipping code that is easy to reason about
+- Shipping code that is easy to reason about and modify
-* Treating UX details (loading, empty states, feedback) as first-class concerns
+- Treating UX details (loading, empty states, feedback) as first-class concerns
-* Writing code that I would feel comfortable owning long-term
+- Writing software I would feel comfortable owning, evolving, and supporting long-term

-While the scope is intentionally small, the mindset is the same one I bring to large, production systems.
+While the scope is intentionally small, the engineering mindset is the same one I bring to large, production systems.

 ---